 The Role of James Madison in the Creation of the Bill of Rights

 James Madison’s thinking on the need for alterations to the Constitution is illustrative of how the issue of amendments evolved from 1787 through 1789.
 At the Philadelphia Convention he was opposed to including a bill of rights in the Constitution.
 Beginning with the Massachusetts convention in February of 1788, states began submitting proposed amendments to the Constitution.
-The New York and Virginia conventions both submitted forty recommendatory amendments, twenty that were proposals for structural changes to the Constitution and twenty that were suggested additions that were basic rights.
+The New York and Virginia conventions both submitted forty recommendatory amendments; twenty were proposals for structural changes to the Constitution and twenty were basic rights.
 Madison was opposed to structural amendments since he perceived they would would undermine the operation of the Constitution.
-However, as a representative from Virginia the first federal Congress, he would lead the effort to add amendments that were guarantees of basic rights and liberties while ignoring the structural amendments many antifederalist had proposed.
+While campaigning for a seat in the US House of Representatives in the first federal congress, he promised to work to add amendments to the Constitution.
+After being elected, he would in fact lead the effort to add amendments that were guarantees of basic rights and liberties.
+He essentially ignored the structural amendments that had been proposed by many of the state conventions.

 Another factor during the ratification process influencing Madison’s position on amendments was a movement among Antifederalists advocating for a second constitutional convention.
 Madison feared such a convention would use many of the proposed amendments made by state ratification conventions as the basis for an entirely new constitution.
 This concern was paramount in Madison’s evolution in thinking on the necessity of amendments.

-An excellent article by Ken Bowling provides an excellent narrative of the complete process of how the Bill of Rights was created.
+Ken Bowling’s article provides an excellent narrative of the complete process of how the Bill of Rights was created.
 See Kenneth R. Bowling’s “A Tub to the Whale: The Founding Fathers and the Adoption of the Federal Bill of Rights.”

 ____________